Objectives • Responsibility • Criteria • Gifts and Donations • Appendicies • SC Policy IJL

 Gifts and Donations

-- In addition, financial donations to benefit District libraries are accepted with the understanding the library media specialist, with input from the building Principal, retains the right to use funds to purchase those curricular materials that are needed for the library based on the needs of the individual school.
+• In addition, financial donations to benefit District libraries will be accepted with the understanding that funds will be used to purchase materials that are needed for libraries based on the needs of the individual schools.